NERVE BLOCKS

 If you suffer from pain, numbness and tingling please Schedule an appointment with one of our orthopedic specialists as soon as possible.

 Pain Specialists often use Nerve blocks for pain treatment and management.
-Sometimes, a bundle of nerves (called a plexus or ganglion) can cause pain to a specific organ or body region.
-Specialists can block these nerve signals with an injection of medication into a specific area.
-Doctors call this injection of this nerve-numbing substance a Nerve Block.
+Additionally, a bundle of nerves (called a plexus or ganglion) can cause pain to a specific organ or body region.
+Furthermore, specialists can block these nerve signals with an injection of medication into a specific area.
+Moreover, doctors call this injection of this nerve-numbing substance a Nerve Block.
 For some patients, Nerve Blocks can offer a non-surgical solution to issues like Lumbago.

 How Are Nerve Blocks Used?